tisabe/jraph_MPEU/README.md

 - Optax for the training optimizer.
 - Jraph for the graph neural network.
 - Haiku for the fully connected neural networks (used to compute edge/message updates and for the readout function).
-- Flax for the training loop (it keeps track of the training state and works well with Optax).

 ## How to get this running: